Infinite scroll in Angular TreeGrid component

 Limitations

-- Infinite scrolling is not compatible with the following features:
+- Infinite scrolling is not compatible with:

 - Batch editing

-- Row / Cell editing
+- Row/Cell editing

 - Row spanning